MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy-protection.md

     - To locate the licensing URL: Click the cluster name.
 From the **Cluster Details** information, copy the value for the **Intranet cluster URL**, minus the **/_wmcs/licensing** string.
 For example: https://rmscluster.contoso.com

-    > [!IMPORTANT] To apply an AD RMS template, make sure that the Azure Information Protection client is version x or later.
+    > [!IMPORTANT] To succesfully apply an AD RMS template, make sure that the Azure Information Protection client is version **233** or later and that the Office version is at least Office 2013.
+    >
+    >There are some important limitations that apply to documents and emails that are protected by AD RMS.
+For example, many Office 365 services and features will not be able to support this protected data.
+These limitations are listed and explained in the blog post [Azure Information Protection with HYOK (Hold Your Own Key)](https://blogs.technet.microsoft.com/enterprisemobility/).

 5. Click **Save**.